 4. Decide on the next meeting time and place

-Once you’ve adopted bylaws, they define who is eligible to join the chapter, and how.
-And because from the moment you adopt bylaws you need to be an enrolled member to vote on anything, your new organization stands in immediate recess to enroll members.
+Once you’ve adopted founding documents, they define who is eligible to join the chapter, and how.
+And because from the moment you adopt these documents you need to be an enrolled member to vote on anything, your new organization stands in immediate recess to enroll members.
 Everyone in attendance should at that moment start taking care of their paperwork (and dues if they haven’t already joined the State Party).
 This should only take a few minutes if everyone was prepared for it.
 Be sure to have membership forms available.
 You can modify the State Party membership form to use for your chapter’s purposes.
 Just be sure to include language that indicates that membership in the local chapter also gives them membership in the State Party.